 - Addressable geofencing is more accurate than IP address targeting, yielding up to a 90% match rate.

-- Geofencing is highly scalable, in most instances, allowing up to 1 million physical business and household addresses in a single campaign.
+- Geofencing is highly scalable, in most instances allowing up to one million physical business and household addresses in a single campaign.

 - Addressable geofencing supports creative formats, including OTT advertising, video ads, and static ads.

 When is connected TV advertising right for me?